 Yes.
 Follow the instructions provided in your email notification on how to accept or decline your aid.
-If you were awarded Federal Work-Study or a Perkins Loan and choose to decline either of these awards, it cannot be reinstated due to funding limits.
+If you were awarded Federal Work-Study and choose to decline either of these awards, it cannot be reinstated due to funding limits.

 Check for Changes in Your Award and Requests for Information from Financial Aid

 Even after you accept your award, it’s possible for the amount to change.
 It is your responsibility to check for changes and to respond to any requests for information from the Financial Aid Office.
 Both new and returning students will be notified only by email if we require additional information.